John Adam (silversmith)

-John Adam (August 1, 1774 - August 4, 1848) was a noted silversmith in Alexandria, Virginia.
+John Adam (August 1, 1774 - August 4, 1848) was a silversmith in Alexandria, Virginia.

 Adam was born in Alexandria, Virginia, and probably learned silversmithing from his father, James Adam.
 He appears to have worked for Burnett & Ridgen in Georgetown (Washington, D.C.), circa 1801.
 At that time, Thomas Bruff gave demonstrations of his patented spoon manufacturing device, and his advertisements included testimonials from Adam and other silversmiths.
 Adam's testimonial read as follows: